ksrinivaucsd/cse-15l-lab-reports/lab3/lab3.md

 	./911report/preface.txt

  The previous command finds all the .txt files in the directory 911 report which exists under technical.
 This is useful when the all the files of a certain type must be found.

+ The second argument in find that I will be exploring is the -type argument.